-Milestone 1: Research proposal
+Milestone 1: Research proposal and supporting documents

 Milestone 2: Workshops

-Milestone 3: Biannual progress meeting reports
+Milestone 3: Progress meeting

 Meet with your Thesis Advisory Committee every six months following approval of your proposal, and complete and submit a progress report.
 This report should summarize the progress made to date and outline the projected timeline and expectations for the next meeting.
+Lack of submission of a progress report may result in academic probation.

 Milestone 4: Completion of didactic course work

 The Postdoctoral Master's Degree Program requires that you complete 24 credits with a minimum cumulative GPA of 3.0 on a 4.0 scale.
 Read more about the program's curriculum, including required and elective courses.
+It is encouraged that you meet with the postdoctoral education specialist to assist you with developing your degree program form to ensure that your course work can be accomplished within your schedule.

 Milestone 5: Comprehensive Written Examination